Linda Court Salisbury, Ph.D.

 Professor Salisbury received her PhD from the Ross School of Business at the University of Michigan, her MS and MBA from Rensselaer Polytechnic Institute, and her BS from the University at Albany.
 Before joining the BC faculty, she taught at the University of Michigan and Xavier University in Cincinnati, Ohio.
 Prior to receiving her PhD, she worked in the consumer products, automotive, and management consulting industries.

-Her general research interests are in consumer decision-making, with a primary focus on temporal aspects of consumer expectations, preference, and choice.
+Her general research interests are in consumer decision-making, with a primary focus on financial decisions and temporal aspects of consumer expectations, preference, and choice.
 She has examined phenomena such as choice diversification, preference uncertainty, customer satisfaction, and debt repayment behavior.
-Her research has appeared in the Journal of Consumer Research, the Journal of Marketing Research, and Marketing Science.
+Her research has appeared in academic journals such as the Journal of Consumer Research, the Journal of Marketing Research, and Marketing Science.

-Professor Salisbury currently teaches Marketing Principles and Services Marketing courses.
+Professor Salisbury teaches Marketing Research, Marketing Principles, and Services Marketing courses.